WTVM: History

 The station signed on for the first time on October 6, 1953, as WDAK-TV airing an analog signal on UHF channel 28.
 It was a primary NBC station with a secondary ABC affiliation.
 WDAK was the first television station in the Columbus market (beating rival WRBL by just over a month) and is the fifth-oldest in the state of Georgia and second-oldest outside Atlanta.
 During the late-1950s, the station was also briefly affiliated with the NTA Film Network.
-It was originally owned by Allen Woodall Sr. (owner of WDAK-AM 540) and Martin Theaters (forerunner of Carmike Cinemas and AMC Theatres).
+It was originally owned by Allen Woodall Sr., owner of WDAK radio (540 AM), and Martin Theaters (forerunner of Carmike Cinemas and AMC Theatres).
 Studios were located on 1st Avenue in downtown Columbus where Carmike's corporate headquarters were until December 2016.

 Woodall sold his interest in the station to Martin Theaters in 1956 and the call letters were changed to the current WTVM.
 It moved to VHF channel 9 in 1960 in a three-way switch-and-move approved by the Federal Communications Commission (FCC) in which WRBL moved from channel 4 to channel 3 and WTVY-TV in Dothan, Alabama, moved from channel 9 to channel 4.
 The moves were permitted because two years earlier Martin Theaters had bought WROM-TV in Rome, Georgia, and moved it 70 mi north to Chattanooga, Tennessee, while changing its calls to WTVC.
 Eventually, WTVM's old channel 28 allotment was occupied by Georgia Public Broadcasting's WJSP-TV.

 On the same day WTVM moved to channel 9, it switched its primary affiliation to ABC, while relegating NBC to secondary status shared with WRBL.
 This was very unusual for a then two-station market, especially one of Columbus' size.
 Usually, ABC, as the smallest and weakest network, was relegated to secondary status on one or both of existing stations.
 ABC would not be on the same footing with CBS and NBC until the 1970s, especially with markets of Columbus' size.
 However, Martin Theaters wanted to get WTVM in line with WTVC, which has always been an ABC affiliate.
 Additionally, fellow NBC affiliates WSB-TV in Atlanta and WSFA-TV in Montgomery, Alabama, both transmitted fairly clear Grade B signals to the region.
 In contrast, much of Western Georgia and Eastern Alabama did not have access to ABC full-time.
 The nearest ABC affiliate that put even a Grade B into Columbus was WLWA-TV in Atlanta (now NBC affiliate WXIA-TV), which easily covered much of the northern portion of the market.
 Martin realized that an ABC affiliation would not bring significant out-of-market competition.
 Augusta businessman J. B. Fuqua bought Martin Theaters in 1969, including both WTVM and WTVC.